ch0t4nk/PDFtoMD/README.md

 ## Overview

-MarkPDFDown is designed to simplify the process of converting PDF documents into clean, editable Markdown text for enterprise environments.
+PDFtoMD is designed to simplify the process of converting PDF documents into clean, editable Markdown text for enterprise environments.
 By utilizing advanced multimodal AI models with enterprise-grade security and configuration management, it can accurately extract text, preserve formatting, and handle complex document structures including tables, formulas, and diagrams.

 ## Enterprise Features